 Nancy is a contributing editor of the Wrongful Convictions Blog.

-Kevin is responsible for directing the staff, managing day-to-day operations and campaigns, communications and media, fundraising, board development, administrative functions and organizational strategic planning.
+Kevin has been the director of OTSE since 2007.
+Kevin is responsible for directing the staff, managing day-to-day operations and campaigns, communications and media, fundraising, board development, organizational strategic planning and changing light bulbs.

-Abe is one of the leading organizers in the death penalty abolition movement and has had a hand in each of the legislative repeal victories thus far, starting with when he served as the Field Manager for New Jerseyans for Alternatives to the Death Penalty, which passed its bill in 2007.
-He then worked as the Director of Affiliate Support for the National Coalition to Abolish the Death Penalty and was directly involved in the repeal victories in New Mexico, Illinois, Connecticut, Maryland and Nebraska (since reversed via referendum).
-He also worked extensively with the Delaware Repeal Project, where legislation passed in the Senate twice before the Delaware Supreme Court threw out that state’s death penalty.
+Abe has done everything from campaign consulting to volunteer coordination for OTSE.
+Abe is one of the leading organizers in the death penalty abolition movement and has had a role legislative repeal victories from New Jersey to New Mexico.
+He has worked as the Director of Affiliate Support for the National Coalition to Abolish the Death Penalty.
+He also worked extensively with the Delaware Repeal Project before the Delaware Supreme Court threw out that state’s death penalty.

-Emily joined the OTSE team in October of 2015.
-She graduated from the Ohio State University with a Bachelor’s degree in Political Science and is an experienced office administrator.
+Emily is a graduate of the Ohio State University with a Bachelor’s degree in Political Science and is an experienced office administrator.
 Emily is responsible for the organizational and administrative functions for OTSE.

-Matthew Copsey joined OTSE’s staff in the Summer of 2015.
-He is an experienced technologist and believes strongly in the power of technology and social media to effect change in advocacy.
+Matthew is an experienced technologist and believes strongly in the power of technology and social media to effect change in advocacy.
 Matthew manages the website, newsletter, creates promotional designs, and advances overall digital strategy at OTSE.

 Hannah is a graduate of Denison University with a degree in English Literature and Narrative Nonfiction Writing.
 She is in charge of administrative and communications work at OTSE.